Cantera/cantera/doc/sphinx/userguide/extensible-reactor.md

                      + \dot{m}_{k,gen}
 $$

-Each of these equations is written with an expression on the left hand side (LHS) multiplied by the time derivative of a state variable which equals an expression on the right hand side (RHS).
+Each of these equations is written with an expression on the left-hand side (LHS) multiplied by the time derivative of a state variable which equals an expression on the right-hand side (RHS).
 The interface of the reactor network model is defined so that the reactor governing equations are evaluated by calculating these LHS and RHS expressions for each governing equation.
 The extensible reactor model then allows calculation of these LHS and RHS terms to be replaced or augmented by user-provided methods.

-For example, to add a term for a large mass (say a rock) inside the reactor that affects the thermal mass, the energy equation would become:
+For example, to add a term for a large mass, say a rock, inside the reactor that affects the thermal mass, the energy equation would become:

 $$